 Recently, studies have focused on the bias exposed by image generation models to the SE domain, motivated by previous studies that highlight the already existing discrimination in this field \cite{d2023data,d2024uncovering,05a55879837848539d04ba48ec33b3ad,rodriguez2021perceived,sesari2024givingmajorsatisfactionfairness}.
 Sami et al. found that prompts related to SE roles returned heavily male-skewed images in DALL-E 2 \cite{sami_case_2023}.
 Fadahunsi et al. extended the study of Sami et al. on SD models, highlighting how these models expose a significant bias towards \textit{Male} and \textit{White/Asian} figures when prompted to generate a software engineer \cite{fadahunsi_how_2025}.
 Finally, Bano et al. performed a similar study on GPT-4 and Microsoft's Copilot models, highlighting how these models also expose a significant bias towards \textit{Male} and \textit{Caucasian} figures when generating a software engineer \cite{bano2025doessoftwareengineerlook}.

 To mitigate such biases, prompt engineering and diversity augmentation techniques have been proposed.
 Esposito et al. developed Diversity Fine-Tuned prompts to improve fairness metrics across sensitive attributes \cite{esposito2023mitigating}.
-Bansal et al. \cite{bansal2022ethical} and Sakurai et al. \cite{sakurai2025fairt2i}, and Friedrich et al.~\cite{friedrich2023fair} further explored the role of phrasing and distributional rebalance in reducing bias.
+Bansal et al.~\cite{bansal2022ethical}, Sakurai et al.~\cite{sakurai2025fairt2i}, and Friedrich et al.~\cite{friedrich2023fair} further explored the role of phrasing and distributional rebalance in reducing bias.
 Finally, Jiang et al.~\cite{10.1145/3664647.3680748} and Yu et al.~\cite{yu_bimodal_2025} investigated the topic of bias mitigation at the embedding level by modifying both the prompt and image embeddings.

 Our proposed approach differs by treating the generative model as a black box and jointly optimising for fairness (gender and ethnic bias), image quality, and energy consumption using multi-objective evolutionary search.
 Unlike methods that require internal model access or fine-tuning, our approach can be applied to the generative model as a black box, making it easily adaptable.